Jinsei Shinzaki

-Kensuke Shinzaki (新崎 健介 Shinzaki Kensuke, born December 2, 1966) is a Japanese professional wrestler and professional wrestling executive, better known by his ring name, Jinsei Shinzaki (新崎 人生 Shinzaki Jinsei).
-He is signed to the Michinoku Pro Wrestling promotion where he is the promotion's president.
-He also performs for Michinoku Pro as a wrestler, serving as the sole heavyweight wrestler on the roster.
-Shinzaki is also known for his appearances with other Japanese promotions such as All Japan Pro Wrestling (AJPW), New Japan Pro-Wrestling (NJPW), and Frontier Martial-Arts Wrestling (FMW).
-To American fans, Shinzaki is perhaps most known for his stint in the United States–based World Wrestling Federation (WWF) from 1994 to 1996 under the ring name Hakushi (白紙).
+Kensuke Shinzaki (新崎 健介 Shinzaki Kensuke, born December 2, 1966), known by the ring names Jinsei Shinzaki (新崎 人生, Shinzaki Jinsei) and Hakushi (白紙), is a Japanese professional wrestler, wrestling executive, businessman and fitness coach.
+He is signed to the Michinoku Pro Wrestling promotion as a wrestler and their president.
+He is also a co-founder and co-runner of Sendai Girls' Pro Wrestling, alongside Meiko Satomura.
+Known as the "White Angel", Shinzaki is also known for his appearances with other Japanese promotions such as All Japan Pro Wrestling (AJPW), New Japan Pro-Wrestling (NJPW), and Frontier Martial-Arts Wrestling (FMW).
+To American fans, Shinzaki is perhaps most known for his stint in the World Wrestling Federation (WWF) from 1994 to 1996 as Hakushi.

+Shinzaki's motto is the kongō-zue inscription, "Namu Daishi Hensho Kongo (南無大師遍照金剛)".
+His gimmick sees him portray an aruki henro or Shikoku pilgrim, of which sees him in full pilgrimage garments, including white robes and a takuhatsugasa hat, and carrying a shakujo staff and a kongo-zue whilst praying to and in the ring.
+Outside of wrestling, he runs a food truck company and an elderly fitness organization.

 Professional wrestling career

 Universal Lucha Libre (1992–1993)

 A former soccer player, Shinzaki trained in amateur wrestling in high school.
 He first worked as an actor, but he left for professional wrestling after meeting Gran Hamada.
 Shinzaki trained in the Mexican style of lucha libre before debuting in Hamada's promotion Universal Lucha Libre in 1992, wrestling under a mask and the name of Mongolian Yuga.